-High inflation comes with a heavy economic price, but so can the Federal Reserve’s attempts to get it under control.
+High inflation comes with a heavy economic price.
+So can the Federal Reserve’s attempts to get it under control.

 The Fed has a tried-and-true method for curing inflation: raising interest rates.
 But it’s a blunt instrument, with no room to fine-tune specific corners of the economy.
-Hiking borrowing costs is only successful because it slows demand across the board — and along with it, the economy and likely hiring, experts say.
-That’s despite U.S. central bankers projecting 10 rate hikes by 2023 yet unemployment holding at a half-century low, according to their latest economic projections.
+Hiking borrowing costs is only successful because it slows demand across the board — and along with it, the economy and job market, experts say.
+And the higher the Fed takes interest rates, the harder it becomes to get it right.

 “They’re trying to slow down the overall economy, and that would include firms’ appetite to hire, without ever saying that out loud,” says Luke Tilley, chief economist at Wilmington Trust.

-It’s also been nightmare fuel for markets, consumers and economists alike.
-Confidence in the U.S. economy has fallen to an 11-year low, the S&P 500 has dropped nearly 8 percent since 2022 began, and one of investors’ favorite recession indicators — the 10-year, 2-year Treasury yield curve — inverted for the first time since 2019.
+High inflation and higher rates have been nightmare fuel for markets, consumers and economists alike.
+Confidence in the U.S. economy is at a record low, major stock indexes are in a bear market and the S&P 500 is down about 16 percent from the start of the year.
+One of investors’ favorite recession indicators — the 10-year, 2-year Treasury yield curve — inverted in July for the second time this year.

-Part of the fear is the Fed’s track record.
+They’re likely noting the Fed’s questionable track record.
 Eight of the Fed’s past nine tightening cycles have ended in a recession, according to an analysis from Roberto Perli, head of global policy at Piper Sandler.
-Officials can struggle to see the runway when they attempt to land the plane because it takes time to tell just how much each rate hike is influencing the economy.

 “The Fed is tightening, but it’s tightening from unbelievably accommodative financial conditions,” says Megan Greene, senior fellow at Harvard Kennedy School.
 “That also means that, even though the Fed is tightening aggressively, it has a ways to go before it really chokes off growth.”